Unlawful Possession of a Weapon

 - These are fourth degree felony offenses in New Jersey.
 If convicted a Defendant would be facing eighteen (18) months in a State Prison.
 In addition, a fine up to $10,000 may be imposed.

 The Graves Act is what makes this such an extremely tough statute to deal with.
-However, there are motions that can be filed and if a Graves Act Waiver is granted, a Defendant could either see their prison time and parole ineligibility term completely eliminated or at least reduced.
+Pursuant to the Graves Act, anyone convicted of one of the acts enumerated offenses must be sentenced to a term of imprisonment and that term must have a parole ineligibility period equal to 1/2 of the overall sentence or three and half years, whichever is greater.
+In other words, a conviction for a typical Graves Act offense means that the individual will be required to be incarcerated for a minimum of 3 1/2 years.
+With that being said, there are motions that can be filed and if a Graves Act Waiver is granted, the individual could either see their prison time and parole ineligibility term completely eliminated or at least reduced.
 To discuss your options please contact us directly at (732)858-6959.

 As you can tell the applicable penalties if convicted of any of the aforementioned offenses are life changing.
 These offenses are extremely serious and require the assistance of an experienced New Jersey weapons defense attorney.
 This section of the statute can be rather confusing at times and as such should not be taken lightly.
 If you have been arrested and charged with unlawful possession of a weapon, certain persons, possession of a weapon for unlawful purpose or any other weapons offense, the Law Offices of Proetta & Oliver can help.
 Mr. Oliver has successfully handled countless weapons offenses throughout his career.
 To schedule a free initial consultation today please contact us at (732)858-6959.
 We serve all of Monmouth County, including towns like Matawan, Little Silver, Eatontown, Tinton Falls, Red Bank, Manalapan, Marlboro, Farmingdale, Oceanport and Colts Neck.